 - SKYE voted 4TH BEST ISLAND IN THE WORLD!
 According to National Geographic.

-- Breathtaking landscape, dramatic mountain and coastal scenery combine well with a vibrant cultural and social scene – all less then an hour drive from Hill House.
+- Breathtaking landscape, dramatic mountain and coastal scenery combine well with a vibrant cultural and social scene – all less then an hour drive from Above the Glen.
 And what a beautiful drive it is!
 Mountains and Lakes, streams and waterfalls, and watch for that wild goat crossing the road!

 - Whatever you choose to do on Skye – be it diving, otter watching, sightseeing or walking – expect to be blown away.